 Removable / Indoor Vinyl

-Removable vinyl is perfect for applications where you may want to remove the vinyl in the future.
-Think wall decals, temporary signs and decorations, etc. Most removable vinyl adhesive can be removed by just peeling it up.
+Removable vinyl is ideal for applications where you may want to remove the vinyl in the future.
+Think removable decals, wall art, temporary signs and decorations, etc. Most removable vinyl adhesive can be removed by just peeling it up.

 - Cricut Removable Vinyl